-These Fan Theories About Taylor Swift's "Betty" Will Blow Your Mind
+4 Fan Theories About Taylor's Song "Betty" That'll Blow Your Mind

 With every Taylor Swift album release, there seems to be one song that captures fans' attention a little more than the rest.
 Following the July 24 arrival of Folklore, it became immediately clear "Betty" was that song this time around.
 Track 14 on the album was special to fans, seeing as it was reminiscent of Swift's early music, and it also stirred up a lot of theories about its backstory.
 Of course, Tay is keeping that a mystery, but these five fan theories about Taylor Swift's "Betty" are mind-blowing.

 Fans are pretty convinced the standout track was inspired by Karlie Kloss.
 While Kloss and Swift haven't been seen hanging out in recent years, they once shared an attached-at-the-hip friendship (that same fans speculate was once romantic).
 Fans seem to think "Betty" is an ode to those days.

 You see, Kloss' middle name is "Elizabeth" which is often abbreviated as "Betty."
 The song also mentions someone named James, and Swift has spoken out in the past about being named after James Taylor.

 "Taylor's named after JAMES taylor and karlie kloss's middle name is ELIZABETH aka BETTY.......," one fan tweeted.

 2. "Betty" is the third and final chapter in a musical story of a love triangle.

 There's also the theory Swift wrote "Betty" in connection with two other songs on Folklore — "Cardigan" and "August."
 Fans couldn't help but notice these three songs paint the perfect picture.